PTC taste strips

 With these PTC taste strips you can reliably identify tasters and non-tasters, the strips are ideal for research studies and for demonstrations in the classroom.
 The strips are made of paper and impregnated with the taste Phenylthiocarbamide (PTC) which can be described as a bitter taste.
 A considerable number of people are PTC tasters or non-tasters, or someone who can taste this taste is genetically determined by a dominant gene.
 The PTC strips are therefore often used as a genetic test.
 Whether you experience phenylthiocarbamide as bitter or not is determined by the so-called receptors or protein receivers.

 One package (tube) consists of 100 PTC taste strips.
-The shelf life of the strips is approximately 11-12 months after production.
+The shelf life of the strips is 18 months after production.
+The production date of the taste strips can be found on every packaging.

 Use of PTC taste strips